akbarmhmmmd/automation-web-testing-py/PULL_REQUEST_TEMPLATE.md

 ## Description(s)

-- [ ] Please list about what you do in this PR
+- [ ] Please list about what you do in this Pull Request

 #### Example: